HarmonEpsilon/Xbot/README.md

 If you're running on Windows, please follow [Serenity's guide](https://github.com/serenity-rs/serenity/wiki/Voice-on-Windows) in order to get the voice dependencies working.

-You must also set up an environment variable using a `.env` file.
+You must also set up an environment variable using a `.env` file placed at the root of the project directory.
 In it, you must write the following:

 ```
 DISCORD_TOKEN={the bot token}